wiard/outixs/README.md

-<<<<<<< HEAD
-# Bitoshi Blockamoto Game Engine: A Block-Oriented Revolution
+# Block-Oriented Game Engine: A UTXO-Powered Revolution

 ## Overview

-The Bitoshi Blockamoto Game Engine transcends traditional game engines by leveraging Bitcoin's UTXO model to create decentralized economies within and beyond games.
+The Block-Oriented Game Engine leverages Bitcoin's UTXO model to create decentralized economies within and beyond games.
 At its core, the engine envisions Bitcoin as a platform for decentralized applications, where UTXOs become the building blocks of programmable economies.
 It enables games to automatically generate:

 - A native decentralized marketplace.
 - In-game tokens for transactions and rewards.